Title drop: Variations

 Self-aware title drops occur when a character drops the title of the movie directly and is aware that they are saying it.
-An example of this type occurs in the comedy movie Hot Tub Time Machine when a character states the entire title of the movie in a comedic moment.
+An example of this type occurs in the comedy movie Hot Tub Time Machine when a character states the entire title of the movie while staring into the camera and pausing.
 Back to the Future uses this form of self-aware title drop as well.

 Promotive title drops occur when a character or characters say the name of the media they are in multiple times as a means of self-promotion.
 This type of title drop is typically seen in lower-budget media.

 Titular character title drops happen when a movie is named after the main character, like Batman, Superman, Iron Man, etc. The title of the movie will likely be dropped multiple times since the character’s name is itself the title of the film.
 In this case, title drops lose emphasis since they end up being said many times instead of only being said once or twice.
-The 2023 film Barbie set the record for the most title drops in a single movie with the title spoken 267 times.
+The 2023 film Barbie set the record for the most title drops in a single movie, with the title spoken 267 times.

 Unaware title drops occur when the character, who is saying the title of the movie they are in, is completely unaware that they are doing so.
 This is common in more dramatic movies and is presented without breaking the fourth wall.
 This type is a more immersive form of title drop.
 An example of this type is found in the movie Eternal Sunshine of the Spotless Mind.